equinixmetal-archive/docs-packet-legacy/STANDARDS.md

 ### How to link images properly?

-In our markdown files we use relational links to link images from `/images` directory:
+In our markdown files we use relative links to link images from `/images` directory:

 ```
 /images/file-name/image-name